Social Anxiety Disorder

 Social anxiety disorder is much more than "shyness".
 It can be intense fear and anxiety over simple everyday activities, such as shopping or speaking on the phone.

 Social anxiety disorder often starts during childhood or adolescence and tends to be more common in women.
-It's a recognised disorder that can be effectively treated, so you should see your GP if you think you have it.

 A child with social anxiety disorder may cry more than usual, freeze, or have tantrums.
 They may fear going to school and taking part in classroom activities and school performances.